Underground Railroad: Structure

 The Underground Railroad did not have a headquarters or governing body, nor were there published guides, maps, pamphlets, or even newspaper articles.
-It consisted of meeting points, secret routes, transportation, and safe houses, all of them maintained by abolitionist sympathizers and communicated by word of mouth, although there is also a report of a numeric code used to encrypt messages.
+It consisted of meeting points, secret routes, transportation, and safe houses, all of them maintained by abolitionist sympathizers, and communicated by word of mouth, although there is also a report of a numeric code used to encrypt messages.

 Participants generally organized in small, independent groups; this helped to maintain secrecy.
 People escaping enslavement would move north along the route from one way station to the next.
 "Conductors" on the railroad came from various backgrounds and included free-born blacks, white abolitionists, the formerly enslaved (either escaped or manumitted), and Native Americans.

-Believing that slavery was "contrary to the ethics of Jesus", Christian congregations and clergy played a role, especially the Religious Society of Friends (Quakers), Congregationalists, Wesleyan Methodists, and Reformed Presbyterians, as well as the anti-slavery branches of mainstream denominations which entered into schism over the issue, such as the Methodist Episcopal Church and the Baptists.
+Believing that slavery was "contrary to the ethics of Jesus", many Christian congregations and clergy played a role, especially the Religious Society of Friends (Quakers), Congregationalists, Wesleyan Methodists, and Reformed Presbyterians, as well as the anti-slavery branches of mainstream denominations which entered into schism over the issue, such as the Methodist Episcopal Church and the Baptists.

 The role of free blacks was crucial; without it, there would have been almost no chance for fugitives from slavery to reach freedom safely.
 The groups of underground railroad "agents" worked in organizations known as vigilance committees.

 Free Black communities in Indiana, Illinois, Ohio, Philadelphia, Pennsylvania, and New York helped freedom seekers escape from slavery.
 Black Churches were stations on the Underground Railroad, and Black communities in the North hid freedom seekers in their churches and homes.

 Historian Cheryl Janifer Laroche explained in her book, Free Black Communities and the Underground Railroad The Geography of Resistance that: "Blacks, enslaved and free, operated as the main actors in the central drama that was the Underground Railroad."
-Laroche further explained how some authors center white abolitionists and white people involved in the antislavery movement as the main factors for freedom seekers escapes and overlook the important role of free Black communities.
+Laroche further explained how some authors emphasize that white abolitionists and white people involved in the antislavery movement were the main factors for freedom seekers escapes and overlook the important role of free Black communities.

 In addition, author Diane Miller states: "Traditionally, historians have overlooked the agency of African Americans in their own quest for freedom by portraying the Underground Railroad as an organized effort by white religious groups, often Quakers, to aid 'helpless' slaves."

 Historian Larry Gara argues that many of the stories of the Underground Railroad belonged in folklore and not history.
-The actions of real historical figures such as Harriet Tubman, Thomas Garrett, and Levi Coffin are exaggerated, and Northern abolitionists who guided the enslaved to Canada are hailed as the heroes of the Underground Railroad.
+The action of real historical figures such as Harriet Tubman, Thomas Garrett, and Levi Coffin are exaggerated, and Northern abolitionists who guided the enslaved to Canada are hailed as the heroes of the Underground Railroad.
 This narrative minimizes the intelligence and agency of enslaved Black people who liberated themselves, and implies that freedom seekers needed the help of Northerners to escape.